Chatuchak Weekend Market Bangkok (JJ Market) – Complete Visitor Guide

 Chatuchak has a serious food scene running through its lanes and concentrated in the central food zone near Section 26 and the Or Tor Kor side entrance.
 These are the most recommended spots:

-• Coco JJ – The most famous food stop at Chatuchak.
+Coco JJ: The most famous food stop at Chatuchak.
 Coconut ice cream served in a coconut shell, topped with corn, sticky rice, and sweet toppings.
 Queue expected on weekends — it moves quickly.
 Around ฿60–฿80.

-• Sicha Thai Tea – Legendary stall serving strong, sweet Thai iced tea with condensed milk.
+Sicha Thai Tea: Legendary stall serving strong, sweet Thai iced tea with condensed milk.
 One of the most photographed drinks at the market.
 Find it near the central food area.

-• Rattanakosin Boat Noodles – Authentic Thai boat noodles (kuay teow reua) served in small bowls with rich pork or beef broth.
+Rattanakosin Boat Noodles: Authentic Thai boat noodles (kuay teow reua) served in small bowls with rich pork or beef broth.
 Order 3–4 bowls per person as they are small.
 A Bangkok street food classic at ฿15–฿20 per bowl.

-• Viva 8 – Surprisingly good fresh paella in the middle of a Thai market.
+Viva 8: Surprisingly good fresh paella in the middle of a Thai market.
 Popular with expat regulars and a good spot to sit down and rest mid-visit.

-• Mango sticky rice stalls – Available throughout the market, especially near the food zone.
+Mango Sticky Rice Stalls: Available throughout the market, especially near the food zone.
 Best eaten fresh — ask for a just-cooked portion rather than pre-packed.

-• Fresh fruit smoothies – Multiple stalls blending seasonal Thai fruits.
+Fresh Fruit Smoothies: Multiple stalls blending seasonal Thai fruits.
 Watermelon, pineapple, and passion fruit are refreshing during hot afternoons.

-Tip: Eat before 11AM or after 2PM to avoid the peak lunch crowds in the food zone.
+Tip: Eat before 11:00 AM or after 2:00 PM to avoid the peak lunch crowds in the food zone.
 Most food stalls only accept cash — carry small bills (฿20–฿100).

 Explore the Plant Section

 One of the most unique and undervisited parts of Chatuchak is its enormous plant market, concentrated in Sections 24, 25, and the outer walkways near the Or Tor Kor entrance.
-On weekdays (Wednesday and Thursday, 7:00 AM to 6:00 PM), this section operates even when the rest of the market is closed, making it the only reason to visit mid-week.

-You will find tropical plants not commonly seen in garden centres — including exotic orchids, rare bonsai trees, carnivorous plants, aquarium plants, and an extensive range of decorative pots.
+On weekdays (Wednesday and Thursday, 7:00 AM to 6:00 PM), this section operates even when the rest of the market is closed, making it a great reason to visit mid-week.
+You will find tropical plants not commonly seen in standard garden centres — including exotic orchids, rare bonsai trees, carnivorous plants, aquarium plants, and an extensive range of decorative pots.
 Prices are significantly cheaper here than in Bangkok's shopping mall garden sections.
-Many stalls also offer basic plant care advice.

 Bargain Like a Local

-• Start by asking the price with a smile.
+Start by asking the price with a smile.
 If it feels high, offer around 70–80% of the asking price calmly and without pressure.
 Many vendors will meet somewhere in the middle.
 Aggressive or impatient bargaining gets worse results than a relaxed, friendly approach.

 Popular Places Near Chatuchak Weekend Market

-• Chatuchak's location in northern Bangkok puts it within easy reach of several other worthwhile attractions.
-After the market, these are the most convenient options.
+Chatuchak's location in northern Bangkok puts it within easy reach of several other worthwhile attractions.
+After the market, these are the most convenient options:

-• Considered Bangkok's best premium fresh market, Or Tor Kor is the opposite of Chatuchak — air-conditioned, organised, and focused on high-quality produce.
-The fruit section is exceptional, with perfectly ripe mangoes, durian, and seasonal Thai fruits displayed at their best.
-There is also a cooked food section with excellent prepared dishes.
-A complete contrast to Chatuchak that works beautifully as an add-on visit.
+Or Tor Kor Market (10-minute walk): Considered Bangkok's best premium fresh market, Or Tor Kor is the opposite of Chatuchak — air-conditioned, organised, and focused on high-quality produce.
+The fruit section is exceptional, with perfectly ripe mangoes, durian, and seasonal Thai fruits.

-• Home to the personal art collection of Boonchai Bencharongkul, MOCA houses over 800 Thai artworks spanning the last century.
-A strong choice if you purchased art or crafts at Chatuchak and want to see the broader context of Thai contemporary art.
+Museum of Contemporary Art / MOCA Bangkok (10-minute drive): Home to the personal art collection of Boonchai Bencharongkul, MOCA houses over 800 Thai artworks spanning the last century.
 Entry fee: ฿250 adult, ฿100 child.

 Getting to Chatuchak Weekend Market

-• Take the Sukhumvit Line northbound to Mo Chit Station.
+BTS Skytrain — Mo Chit Station (N8): Take the Sukhumvit Line northbound to Mo Chit Station.
 From the exit, the market's main north entrance is a 3–5 minute walk.
-This is the most popular route for tourists staying in Sukhumvit, Silom, or Siam areas.
 Journey time from Siam BTS: approximately 20 minutes.

-• The MRT Blue Line stops at Chatuchak Park Station, which exits directly beside the market's south entrance.
-Best option if you are travelling from Silom MRT, Hua Lamphong, or Rattanakosin Island.
+MRT Subway — Chatuchak Park Station (CHA): The MRT Blue Line stops at Chatuchak Park Station, which exits directly beside the market's south entrance.
 Journey time from Silom MRT: approximately 25 minutes.

-• An alternative MRT stop that exits on the Or Tor Kor Market side, near the plant section.
-Good if your priority is the plant market or you want to visit Or Tor Kor first.
+MRT Subway — Kamphaeng Phet Station (KPP): An alternative MRT stop that exits on the Or Tor Kor Market side, near the plant section.

 Opening Hours

-• Entrance fee: Free for all visitors.
+Entrance Fee: Free for all visitors.

-• Busiest hours: Saturday and Sunday, 11:00 AM – 2:00 PM.
+Busiest Hours: Saturday and Sunday, 11:00 AM – 2:00 PM.

 Visitor Tips

-Tours & Activities Near Chatuchak
+Top Tours & Activities Near Chatuchak & Central Bangkok

 Need to know